Aleridia/Homelab/README.md

 - [ ] Check if Cilium if worth it to add
 - [ ] Add HAproxy
 - [ ] Add webserver to host blog & auto deploy in medium + stackpills
+- [ ] Adress to accept for the ACME challenge : https://<DNS-NAME>/.well-known/acme-challenge/<43-Characters>

 ## Sources
 - To start homelab : https://github.com/veteranbv/Homelab-Blueprint